thieu1995/mealpy/docs/source/pages/general/build_new_optimizer.rst

 Build New Optimizer
 ===================

-The figure below shows the flow of Optimizer class.
-Which methods you can override, and which methods you shouldn't override to take advantage of Optimizer class.
+The figure below shows the flow of the Optimizer class and which methods can be overridden and which methods should not be overridden to take advantage of the Optimizer class.

 .. image:: /_static/images/mealpy_flow.png

-Based on this flow, we create an example in examples/build_new_optimizer.py to show you how to do in coding.
+Based on this flow, we have created an example in "examples/build_new_optimizer.py" to show you how to do this in code.

 **How to create a new optimizer?**